w3c/wai-intro-aria/index.md

 The 1.1 version will extend WAI-ARIA 1.0 to provide a small number of features to complete the HTML + ARIA accessibility model.
 It is intended complement HTML 5.1.
-For 1.1, user agent implementation guidance is provided as a suite of accessbility API mapping specifications that describe how to expose semantics of WAI-ARIA and other web content languages to accessibility APIs.
+For 1.1, user agent implementation guidance is provided as a suite of accessibility API mapping specifications that describe how to expose semantics of WAI-ARIA and other web content languages to accessibility APIs.